hesamdarbandi/eth-gas-alert/README.md

 # eth-gas-alert
-intent to notify when Ethernum gas price goes down to the target price
+intent to notify when Ethereum gas price goes down to the target price